 1) Get a sim card before you arrive

 If you want to be able to catch up on emails as soon as the plane’s tyres hit the tarmac, you can order a sim online before you leave home.
-Some sites require a Swedish social security number, but a couple – including Lycamobile – do not.
+Some sites require a Swedish social security number, but a couple – including the New Europe Sim Card – do not.
 Those companies will send a Sweden-ready sim card to your home address, either pre-loaded with credit or ready for you to top-up online ahead of your arrival in the country.

 2) Wait until you land

-To get a deal that really suits you, the best option is to wait until you get to Sweden.
+If you’re staying in Sweden for a long time the best option is to wait until you land.
 Pay-as-you-go sim cards are available for sale at most high-street mobile phone shops across the country.
 The main brands to keep an eye out for are:

 – 3 (pronounced ‘tre’ in Swedish)